 This Pumpkin S’mores Poke Cake is a pumpkin cake with a chocolate graham cracker crust.
 It is soaked with chocolate pudding and topped with a marshmallow whipped cream.

-This cake has the same, quick and easy pumpkin cake base, but the bottom is lined with chocolate graham crackers!
+This cake has the same, quick and easy pumpkin cake base, but the bottom is lined with a graham cracker crust!
 All you need to do is make a crust with graham crackers by combining the crushed graham cracker with butter and pat it into the bottom of the pan.
 Then you pour the cake batter over top.

-For the cake, I like to use pumpkin spice pudding mix, which I buy at Walmart.
-If you can’t find it, you can substitute an instant vanilla pudding mix.
+For the cake, I like to use a spice cake mix and pumpkin spice pudding mix, which I buy at Walmart.
+If you can’t find it, you can substitute an instant vanilla pudding mix and add 1/2 teaspoon pumpkin pie spice.
 I actually bought so many pumpkin spice pudding mixes last year that I don’t even need to worry about picking them up right now.
 But you know I will be stocking up again before the end of October!

 I filled this cake with chocolate pudding.
 If you have never had pumpkin and chocolate together, you are totally missing out.
 I prefer Hershey’s Special Dark chocolate pudding because it is a much more intense chocolate flavor, but regular chocolate pudding works just fine too.